KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

     }
 ```

-As you see in the constructor, we will keep the player entity as a member.
-Also we want a 2D vector for movement speed, `math::vec2f`.
+Keep the player entity as a member.

+There is a 2D vector for movement speed, `math::vec2f`.

 ```
 private: